marabouboy/FLAME/README.md

 [//]: <For more examples and usage, please refer to the [Wiki].>

 ## Release History
+* 0.1.5
+    * Added gzip support for Input BED12 file, reference FASTA genome file, and reference GTF annotaiton file
+    * Addressed issue 5 where "PotentialSplice.tsv" did not suggest any positions.
+This was done by:
+      * Filtering for a minimum of 1 canonical exon of the incongruent (Disable if no such assumption is key)
+      * Added a optimization step that exchanges processing of the entire genome/chromosome for faster downstream analysis.
+      * Added the flags "-CANON" and "-THRESHOLD" to manipulate this filtering criterion
+    * Minor bug fixes
 * 0.1.4
     * Fixed smaller bugs in GLOW-mode.
 * 0.1.3